Last updated on March 3rd, 2023 at 05:10 pm

 How long can a bearded dragon go without water?

 During brumation, beardies can go much longer without water.
-See my full explanation of brumation here for details.
+See our full explanation of brumation here for details.

 Bathing a Bearded Dragon | Animal Care Hospital

 10 thoughts on “Bathing Your Bearded Dragon – A Complete Guide With Pictures”

 THanks! this is really complete and it helped us a lot

 No soap?
 I would think you would want to use soap of some kind, no?